-- a) The requirements listed under this section shall apply to stormwater discharges from facilities engaged in manufacturing asphalt paving and roofing materials, including those facilities commonly identified by SIC 2951 and 2952. - b) The requirements listed under this section shall apply to stormwater discharges from portable asphalt plant facilities (also commonly identified by SIC 2951). - c) The requirements listed under this section shall apply to stormwater discharges from facilities engaged in manufacturing lubricating oils and greases, including those facilities classified as SIC 2992. - d) Limitations on Coverage.
-The following stormwater discharges associated with industrial activity are not authorized by this section of the permit. - 1) Stormwater discharges from petroleum refining facilities, including those that manufacture asphalt or asphalt products and that are classified as SIC 2911. - 2) Stormwater discharges from oil recycling facilities, and - 3) Stormwater discharges associated with fats and oils rendering.
+- a) facilities engaged in manufacturing asphalt paving and roofing materials, including those facilities commonly identified by SIC 2951 and 2952. - b) stormwater discharges from portable asphalt plant facilities (SIC 2951). - c) discharges from facilities engaged in manufacturing lubricating oils and greases, including those facilities classified as SIC 2992. - d) Limitations on Coverage.
+The following stormwater discharges associated with industrial activity are not authorized by this section of the permit. - Stormwater discharges from petroleum refining facilities, including those that manufacture asphalt or asphalt products and that are classified as SIC 2911. - Stormwater discharges from oil recycling facilities, and - Stormwater discharges associated with fats and oils rendering. - 2.
+Monitoring Requirements